wlillisdev/hudson-homes/README.md

   - On low quailty smart phones with with pixle width less than 300px the hompe page hero text banner did not work properly, so i decided to add a media query and remove it  as i felt it was affecting user experience.

   # Unfixed Bugs
-  - Aparting from removeing the hero banner text from the hompage for smart phones with screen sizes below 300px i am unaware of any other bugs at this time.
+  - Apart from removeing the hero banner text from the hompage for smart phones with screen sizes below 300px i am unaware of any other bugs at this time.